 SharePoint allows each document library to have its own metadata definition.
 This definition is made up of the content types that are valid in the document library and the custom metadata columns (also known as properties) that are assigned to each content type.

 Different document libraries may have different profile requirements, simply because those libraries contain different metadata properties.

 Example: DMF Profiling Dialog when saving a document to a Matter area

 When you upload or save a new document to SharePoint, MacroView DMF and MacroView Message will display the DMF Profiling Dialog, prompting you to manually enter metadata that cannot be captured automatically.

 The fields presented by the dialog will vary based on the metadata definition of the destination library.
-In the example above, the Conveyancing Matters document set is prompting the user to enter metadata for the following fields when saving a document:
+In the example above, the user is prompted to enter metadata for the following fields when saving a document:

 - Content Type (Choice - based on the definitions available in the current location)

 - Author (Person or Group - Required, denoted by *)